JLChamberlain/WebCalc/README.md

 # WebCalc

-<p>Just a simple one day build of a calculator with audio feedback.</p>
+<p>Just a simple one day build of a responsive calculator with audio feedback.</p>